Driver theory test

 - Good driving behaviour

 You can take the driver theory test at any one of the test centres (pdf) located around the country.
 While the test is computer-based, it is designed to be user-friendly for people who have little experience of using computers.
-The test can be offered in Irish and in English and candidates with special needs are catered for.
+The test can be offered in Irish and English and candidates with special needs are catered for.